alanng10/class-lang/Info/Article/Word/a.md

 Word "has" has meaning that is got.

+Word "can" has meaning that is option available.

 Word "face" has meaning that is char style.

 Word "phore" has meaning that is thread synchronization.